GeoSensorWebLab/blackfoot-server/README.markdown

 Accept-Ranges: bytes
 ```

 This shows that nginx is running.
 Next is setting up a virtual host for controlling access to GOST.
-Copy the contents of `gost.conf` to `/etc/nginx/sites-available/gost`.
+Copy the contents of `contrib/nginx/gost.conf` to `/etc/nginx/sites-available/gost`.
 Then link the configuration to the enabled sites.

 ```sh
 $ sudo ln -s /etc/nginx/sites-available/gost /etc/nginx/sites-enabled/gost